security-notes/infobyte-faraday-wiki/Troubleshooting.md

 <a name="remove-by-severity"></a>
 ### A plugin added to much information to my database

-You can go to your Status Report in the WebUI, filter the scripts by whichever parameter you'd like, select them all and remove them.
+You can go to your Status Report in the WebUI, filter the vulnerabilities by whichever parameter you'd like, select them all and then remove them.

-If for any reasons you don't want to or you can't access the WebUI, you can use our helper script to remove vulnerabilities by severity.
+If for any reasons you don't want to or you can't access the WebUI (or maybe even you'd like to automatize this process with cron or a similar tool) you can use our helper script to remove vulnerabilities by severity.
 You can find it at:

 ```
 $YOUR_FARADAY_PATH/helpers/removeBySeverity.py